Northern New Mexico

 What this geology does to foundations

 The basalt-derived soils contain montmorillonite — one of the most expansive clay minerals.
 It swells significantly when wet and shrinks when dry.
 At Taos elevation (around 7,000 feet), frost penetration reaches 24 inches or more, which adds a seasonal heave cycle on top of the moisture-driven expansion.
 Foundations that are not deep enough for frost — or that were built in the adobe tradition without continuous footings — move with every season.
 The pattern is often mistaken for settlement when it is actually heave.
+Shrink-swell behavior is the signature of these soils.

 Communities we serve in this basin